quang21122/pdf-reader/README.md

    - Go to Storage in your Supabase dashboard
    - Create a new bucket named `pdf-files`
-   - Set appropriate policies for authenticated users
+   - Set appropriate policies for authenticated users.

 ## 🚀 Development